Skip to Content

 ● Reason 2: Clogged Fuel Filter

-Old, bad gas can also create a clog in the fuel filter.
+Old, lousy gas can also create a clog in the fuel filter.
 This can also cause the pressure washer to idle up and down.
 I recommend replacing the clogged fuel filter with a new one.

 ● Reason 3: Clogged Fuel Cap